Explore

 Meditation

 We encourage guests to take time for personal meditation after Agnihotra, using the calm and clarity of early morning to deepen their practice.
-Whether in the Ganapa Mantapa, by the river, or any quiet spot on the property, Srikadhama offers welcoming spaces for reflection and inner stillness.
+By the riverside, or any quiet spot on the property, Srikadhama offers welcoming spaces for reflection and inner stillness.
 While we suggest meditating between 6:30 am and 7:00 am to follow the morning rhythm, guests are free to find moments of meditation anywhere and anytime they feel drawn during their stay.

 VibroAcoustic Bed

 The vibroacoustic bed at Srikadhama is designed to help you deeply relax by playing soothing sound frequencies through a specially crafted bed surface.
 This experience encourages the mind and body to slow down, supporting overall relaxation, stress relief, and a calmer state of being.
-Guests are invited to enjoy a complimentary 50-minute session during their stay as part of their journey toward rest and renewal.
+Guests are invited to enjoy a complimentary 15 - 20 minutes session during their stay as part of their journey toward rest and renewal.

 Cycling